 The funny thing about history is it’s never finished.
 The awful thing about power is that anyone should have it.
-Embodied archivists Maxe Crandall and Cate Giordano confront the violence of systems of supremacy through subversive accountings of the past, contrasting the abjection of the elite with the grace and dignity of the marginalized.
+Embodied archivists Maxe Crandall and Cate Giordano confront the violence of systems of supremacy through subversive accountings of the past.

 This is tentatively planned as a live indoor event at St. Mark's Church.
 We are following (and exceeding) guidelines laid out by the CDC and the State of New York.
 These include: limiting the number of attendees to 50% capacity; setting up seating with fixed and socially distant spacing; requiring proof of vaccination be shown at the door upon arrival; and requiring and providing face masks, as well as hand sanitizer stations.
 Before each event, we will also be conducting rapid tests for all performers and event staff.
 We will have several microphones on hand, and will be rotating and sanitizing these between readings.
 Attendees are required to register in advance, and contact information is collected at the point of registration in the event that we need to support any public health efforts around contact tracing.
 We are committed to the safety of our performers, audience, and event staff, and will be fully prepared to update any of these plans and protocols as circumstances continue to evolve.
 We are grateful to attendees for helping us maintain safety within our present public health context, and look forward to holding meaningful shared listening space together.